ashwinmv14/Efficient_Byte_Storage/README.md

 **TestSizeComparison**
 Writes the same 10,000 entries in both formats and reports file sizes side by side.
-Not a speed test — just a clear answer to how much smaller the custom format is on disk.
+Not a speed test, just a clear answer to how much smaller the custom format is on disk.

 ```bash